 Motivation, Teaching and Training in the Updated and Extensive Cognitive Load Model

-HARMING, the European Training Network for Chemical Engineering Immersive Learning, is a key instrument for supporting the chemical process industry in their quest for talented and motivated employees of the future.
+CHARMING, the European Training Network for Chemical Engineering Immersive Learning, is a key instrument for supporting the chemical process industry in their quest for talented and motivated employees of the future.
 The chemical

 industry is facing a huge transition from conventional chemical technologies to novel, intensified processes, which requires motivating young people to develop an interest in science and technology, support students to study chemical engineering and train employees in dedicated situations.
 Currently, the conventional learning approaches are often oriented towards reproduction rather than understanding, repetition rather than creative design and traditional rather than out-of-the-box thinking.
 CHARMING’s vision is that of playful learning throughout a person’s life, where creativity is stimulated.